Skip to main content

 Historical Note

 Harry L. Lobsenz was born on November 23, 1884.
 He established his first aniline dye business in 1916 as the Organic Products Company.
-It was incorporated in New York as the L. & R. Organic Products Company, Inc. in 1919 when Lobsenz opened a New York sales office.
-Lobsenz sold the business to other family members in 1964, and it was reorganized as the L. & R. Dyestuffs Corporation.
+In 1919, Lobsenz opened a New York sales office, renaming the company the L. & R. Organic Products Company, Inc. Lobsenz sold the business to other family members in 1964, and it was reorganized as the L. & R. Dyestuffs Corporation.
 He died on January 21, 1969.

 Arrangement